wireapp/outlook-addin/README.md

 ```

 ## How to install the Add-in in MS Outlook
-- Open an email and got to 3 dots and select Get Add-ins
+- Open an email and go to 3 dots and select Get Add-ins
 ![Step 1](images/step_1.png)
 - Go to My Add-ins, Custom Add-ins, Add a Custom Add-in
 ![Step 2](images/step_2.png)
 - Pick up a URL and add: https://outlook.integrations.wire.com/manifest.xml
 ![Step 3](images/step_3.png)
 Wire button will appear in the toolbar when new event is being created

+## Troubleshooting
+- If you are getting `401` error, please make sure that you have enabled the feature flag `outlookCalIntegration` for your account.
+- If your browser is blocking third-party cookies, please make sure to allow them for the add-in to work properly.
+Or you can add `https://outlook.office.com` to the list of allowed websites.